 Is this rule already in force?

-No, it comes into effect in 2026.
-Applications submitted before this date remain subject to the current procedure.
+Yes, it has applied since 2026.
+Applications submitted before this date remain subject to the previous procedure.

 Can my municipality refuse to apply this rule?